Spicy Hummus – your favorite Mediterranean dip with a spicy southwest kick.

 Hummus is generally made from chickpeas, tahini, lemon juice, garlic, and olive oil.
 And then topped with even more olive oil for serving.
 In order to make this hummus without oil, I used the salsa to loosen it up a bit.
 And it worked out so well!

 Chips and salsa is one of my favorite, easy, go-to snacks.
 Who am I kidding – it’s an addiction!
 Using this kicked up version of hummus instead of plain salsa ups the protein, flavor and fun a few notches.

 Use your favorite salsa.
 My fave is Salsa Authentica from Trader Joe’s.
 It has a nice little kick of heat, but it’s not too much for the kids.
 By changing up the salsa, you also change up the taste of this recipe.
 A smoky chipotle salsa would be terrific too.
 Play around and make it your own!

 You can find hummus in just about every grocery store these days, but save your money and make your own.
 It’s so easy – made all in the food processor!
 All you need are a few ingredients and a couple minutes.
 Done!

 I hope you love this Spicy Hummus as much as we do.
-If you try it, please come back and leave me a comment below with your feedback.
+If you try it, please come back and leave me a comment below with your feedback and star rating.
 You can also find me on social media.
 Be sure to tag @veggi_inspired and #veggieinspired so I’m sure to see it.
 Enjoy!

 - Process all ingredients in a food processor.